taufique71/cuda-training-series/exercises/hw3/readme.md

 ```

 Note that you only need to `module load esslurm` once per login session; this is what enables you to submit to the Cori GPU nodes.
+Also note that you need to get rid of `--reservation cuda_training` part if you are running your code after reservation time is finished.
+Reservation starts at the start of each presentation and finishes after the hands on exercise session following the presentation.

 We've also changed the problem size from the previous example, so correct output should look like this: